knauzdev/HuntCraft/README.md

 2. Download or build TrinityCore with Eluna: https://github.com/ElunaLuaEngine/ElunaTrinityWotlk
 3. Place the "lua_scripts" folder inside your TrinityCore+Eluna folder.
 4. Setup your server: https://trinitycore.info/install/Core-Installation/windows-core-installation
+5. Copy the .dbc files from "PATCH-V.MPC/DBFilesClient" into your server "dbc" folder.
-5. Should be good to go.
+6. Should be good to go.

 # Videos: